 Join my Mom Tribe!

 Let me help you simplify motherhood and overwhelm.
 Get little nuggets of positivity straight to your inbox every week!

 Involve the kids; keep them busy or motivated…

-- Download the Jeddah Mom Printable coloring bundle with 10 different engaging sheets that your child can either color or craft with (Subscribe to the newsletter!
-We are starting the A-Z of Akhlaaq Series again this year).
+- Buy the Jeddah Mom Printable coloring bundle with 10 different engaging sheets that your child can either color or craft with.
 It contains coloring pages, decor, Eid envelope, bookmarks and more.
 These printables are aimed at encouraging children for independent play and crafting.

 - Create a fun Ramadan fasting spinning chart by Islamic Bulletin boards.